p4lang/PI/proto/docs/arbitration.md

 If using a default role, all RPCs (e.g. `Write`) that pass a `role_id` must set it to the default(0) value.

-If the server has an active session that is using a *default role*, and a new client tries to establish a session with a default(unset) `role.config` but non-zero `role.id`, the server should reject (i.e. termintate the stream) by returning an `INVALID_ARGUMENT` error.
-In other words, at most one client can have *default role* (full pipeline access).

 ### Election ID and Master selection
 The election ID is tied to a given role, and must be unique across clients belonging to the same role.
 The process through which election IDs are allocated to clients is out-of-scope